KelvinKSPS/playwright-experiment/README.md

 ## Why the language and tools selected
 - Typescript was selected due to a better Developer Experience on using Playwright;
 - `got.js` library was used to perform the API requests.
 There are some great alternative tools to use here, like axios, fetch or even the playwright request itself, but the `timings` feature is great for the delays verifications on scenario `Validation 4`;
 - `husky` is used for triggering the `precommit` verification.
 It triggers eslint and prettier to verify and beautify the code according to eslint standards.
-It is triggered by each commit locally (it is installed when cloning or running the `npm ci` command).
+It is triggered by each commit locally (it is installed when cloning the repository).
+We can trigger this command by running `npm run format-code`.

 ## How to set it up
 ### Pre-requirement